FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 You can export sever configuration information using a command line tool.
 When you are using the tool to export a server configuration, you must specify the file name and location that contains the exported configuration.

 You can also specify which files you want to export by creating a list file with a `.conf` extension.
 This file contains the list of configuration files you want to export.
-This is useful when you have customized <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and need to export additional files to those listed in the default export list.
+This is useful when you have customized {{< SecureTransport/componentshortname  >}} and need to export additional files to those listed in the default export list.
 The default export list is located in `<FILEDRIVEHOME>/conf/export.conf`.
 Do not modify this file, but create a file with a new name if you need to make a new export list.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a script called `system_export` that you can run from the command line to export the server configuration information to a ZIP file.
+{{< SecureTransport/componentshortname  >}} provides a script called `system_export` that you can run from the command line to export the server configuration information to a ZIP file.
 The script has the following options:

 -   `-exf=<export_file>` where `<export_file>` is the file name and location of the ZIP file.
 You must specify the file name.
 -   `-ex1=<export_list>` where `<export_list>` is the file containing a list of all files to be exported.
 The `<export_list>` file name is relative to &lt;`FILEDRIVEHOME>`.
 The default is `conf/export.conf`.